danluu/ncverilog-error-messages/README.md

 *E,SVNIMP: SystemVerilog construct not yet implemented:  nested program -- I'm unsure what that mean by nested, since this error occurs even when you try to write a program block inside a module.
 This error message seems to be the one given any time write a program block where you shouldn't.

+ncvlog: *E,NOTSTT: expecting a statement [9(IEEE)] -- there are many reasons this can happen.
+If you get a ridiculously large number of these, it could be because you left off an 'end'.
+The first one has the location of the error.

 X values in a multi-dimensional packed array: are you sure the array is large enough?
 If you index off the end, it is neither a compile time error nor a runtime error.
 It "works", but gives you Xs.